Verbweaver/verbweaver/desktop/installer-debug-readme.md

 - They require PowerShell to run
 - Some checks may require administrator privileges
 - The scripts are safe to run and won't modify your system
+- The scripts automatically detect the installer location